 Clinicians in nursing homes and other LTC facilities have made significant progress, but want to work more with hospitals, physicians, and other providers to improve transitions of care.

-according to a roadmap released by the LTPAC Health Information Technology Collaborative at the organization's recent summit in Baltimore.
+The long-term post-acute-care (LTPAC) community has made considerable progress in developing its health IT capabilities but must do much more, according to a roadmap released by the LTPAC Health Information Technology Collaborative at the organization's recent summit in Baltimore.

 The 15-member Collaborative, which includes associations of nursing homes, assisted living facilities, and home care agencies, cited these achievements:

 -- Publication of certification criteria for LTPAC electronic health records by the private-sector Certification Commission for Health IT (CCHIT) and achievement of CCHIT certification by leading EHR vendors;